On Wednesday 8 October 2014, two of our surgeons proved that their skills go way beyond the theatre by organising an awa…

 I graduated in medicine with Honours from Aberdeen University.
 My surgical training was mainly in Scotland, with my final year in Adelaide, South Australia.
 I was appointed Consultant General and Upper GI Surgeon at the Royal Infirmary of Edinburgh in 2001.
 I had broad training in General Surgery although my interest focussed on upper gastro-intestinal surgery, in particular diseases of the oesophagus and stomach along with gallstone disease.
 Much of this surgery is performed by keyhole or laparoscopic surgery.

 I also have an interest in weight loss surgery.
-I began my training in Bariatric or weight loss surgery in 2005 and was one of two surgeons (along with my colleague Mr Bruch Tulloh) who established a Bariatric Surgery Service in Edinburgh for both the NHS and private sector.
+I began my training in laparoscopic Bariatric or weight loss surgery in 2005 and was one of two surgeons (along with my colleague Mr Bruce Tulloh) who established a Bariatric Surgery Service in Edinburgh for both the NHS and private sector.
 A third surgeon, Mr Peter Lamb has joined our surgical team.
 We operated on our first patient in 2007.
 Our weight loss surgery program has always had two main aims, to be SAFE and SUCCESSFUL for our patients.
-Our strong team including Lorna (specialist nurse), Fred (dietician), Carol (psychologist), Dilip (radiologist) and several anaesthetists work and train hard with these two aims as our focus.
+Our strong team including Lorna (specialist nurse), Fred (dietician), Carol and Alison (psychologists), Dilip (radiologist) and several anaesthetists work and train hard with these two aims as our focus.
 I have served on a number of government committees advising the national planning forum on weight loss management planning.
-I also represent the Royal College of Surgeons of Edinburgh on SIGN (Scottish Intercollegiate Guidelines Network) Council.
+I also represent the Royal College of Surgeons of Edinburgh on SIGN (Scottish Intercollegiate Guidelines Network) Council and I am also a member of the SIGN Strategy Group.
 I have been on the Editorial Group for a number of recent guidelines including Guideline 115, The Management of Obesity (http://www.sign.ac.uk/pdf/sign115.pdf).
-I review papers submitted for publication to the Journal, Obesity Surgery.
-In addition, I am a member of the Editorial Board of the British Journal of Surgery, and also review papers for the World Journal of Surgery and the Journal, Hernia.
+I review papers submitted for publication to the Journal, Obesity Surgery and Hernia.
+In addition, I am a member of the Editorial Board of the British Journal of Surgery and the World Journal of Surgery.